ilovewingchun/simple-file-uploader/README.md

 7. After the upload completes, you will see a success message with the unique filename assigned to the uploaded file.
 8. Feel free to upload additional files by repeating steps 5-7.

+## Turning Off the Script

-Note: It is recommended to turn off the file uploader when not in use to prevent unauthorized access or misuse.
+It is recommended to turn off the file uploader when not in use to prevent unauthorized access or misuse.
+To ensure the Simple File Uploader is effectively turned off and secure when not in use, consider the following approaches:

+1. **Rename the script file**: Rename the PHP script file to a non-obvious and hard-to-guess name.
+This provides some level of obscurity and makes it harder for unauthorized users to access the script.
+However, this method alone is not foolproof and should be combined with other security measures.
+2. **Move the script outside the web server's public directory**: Instead of keeping the script in a directory accessible through the web server, move it to a location outside the web server's public directory.
+This prevents direct access to the script via a URL, increasing security.
+3. **Implement access restrictions**: Use server-level access restrictions, such as .htaccess files (Apache) or server configurations, to control access to the script's directory.
+Restrict access to specific IP addresses or ranges or deny access from external sources.
+4. **Implement authentication and authorization**: Add authentication mechanisms to the script, requiring a username and password before granting access.
+Implement authorization checks to ensure only authorized users can upload files or access specific functionality.

+By combining these measures, you can significantly enhance the security of the script and minimize the risk of unauthorized access or execution.

 ## Configuration